Gardens Alive!: History

 In 1984, Kinerk sold The Library Store, and founded The Natural Gardening Research Center, a garden supply catalog specializing in biological control of garden pests.
 The name was confusing to some so, in 1998, it was renamed Gardens Alive!
 It was named after a catalog called Plants Alive! that had recently gone out of business.
 It was printed on newsprint, and 25,000 copies of the catalog were mailed in the first year Only 325 orders were generated.
 The second year there were 3,000 orders, and in the third 20,000.
 By the end of that year Kinerk needed to hire more workers.
 Orders in the fourth year were 60,000.

 During the 1990s, Gardens Alive! expanded its product line to include organic alternatives to traditional chemical pesticides, herbicides, fungicides and fertilizers.
 In 1997, the company acquired a failed gardening catalog aimed at bird lovers called Audubon Workshop.
 By 2001, annual sales had reached $15 million.

 In 2001, Gardens Alive! acquired more catalogs from the assets from direct marketer Foster & Gallagher who had filed for bankruptcy.
 Gardens Alive! spent $10.75 million to acquire Breck's, Gurney Seeds, Henry Field's, Michigan Bulb, Spring Hill Nursery and Stark Bros.
 Stark Bros. was immediately sold off.
 The Foster & Gallagher businesses were integrated, in part, in Lawrenceburg, while the Spring Hill facility in Tipp City, Ohio, has continued to grow through acquisition.

 Gardens Alive! bought two of BlueSky Brands' catalogs after their bankruptcy.
 The Westerly, RI, distribution center used by BlueSky was reopened to handle fulfillment of the new product lines, but fulfillment was later moved to the Lawrenceburg, Indiana, facility.
 In 2009, Gardens Alive! continued to diversify, acquiring six more new catalogs.
 In July 2009, Kinerk stepped down as CEO to focus on orchestrating future acquisitions, promoting Eric Hamant to CEO.

 In 2011, Gardens Alive! acquired Iseli Nursery, a Boring, Oregon, based wholesale brand specializing in unique conifers and trees and Weeks Roses, based in Wasco, California.

+As of November 2024, the gardensalive.com website redirects to gurneys.com/gardensalive, with the company having rebranded under the Gurney's brand they already owned.
+The redirected page contains the message: Gurney's is now the exclusive supplier of Gardens Alive! brand products and we hope to become your one-stop lawn and garden shop.
+The last post from Gardens Alive on their Facebook Page was on January 17, 2023.
+The Gurney's web site main page has this footer as of November 2024: Copyright © 2024 Gardens Alive!, d/b/a Gurney's Seed and Nursery Co.
+All Rights Reserved.
+Gurney's trademarks are registered trademarks of Gardens Alive!